Do Whitening Strips Actually Work?

 Treatment times vary from brand to brand, but the average whitening strip package comes with 28 strips, for two weeks of whitening (one per night per row of teeth).
 Usually, the directions instruct people to wear the strips for about half an hour before going to bed.
 Most people that try whitening strips notice a significant improvement in the whiteness of their teeth.
 However, they are not effective on tetracycline (antibiotic) or fluorosis (fluoride poisoning) stains, and they will not change the color of dental restorations.

 Although they’re more expensive, professional whitening treatments are much more effective, safer, and can usually be done in a single visit.
-If you would like to know how Drs.
-Twiss and Baller can give you a radically whiter smile in one visit, call Twiss Dental today.
+If you would like to know how Dr. Twiss can give you a radically whiter smile in one visit, call Twiss Dental today.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of qualified health providers with questions you may have regarding medical conditions.